 If the Vice Chair identifies new evidence that impacts the decision made they may refer the case back to the Head of Casework.

-In cases where the vice chair determines that there are no grounds for review they will set out in writing the reasons for that decision.
+In cases where the vice chair determines that there are no grounds for review they will set out in writing the reasons for that decision and provide the complainant with the contact details of the external reviewer.

 If the complainant is not satisfied with the response from the Vice Chair they may write directly to the external reviewer.
 The external reviewer will consider, independently, whether there are grounds for review.